datajerk/ctf-write-ups/redpwnctf2021/please/README.md

 ## Summary

-Classic leak the flag from the stack.
+Classic _leak the flag from the stack_.

 ## Analysis